helmwave/docs/docs/yaml.md

 ## Project

-Reserved for future.
+> Reserved for future.

 ## Version

-Check current version and project version.
+> Helmwave will check current version and project version.

 In the future it is planned to be used for major compatibility.